|

 If it's near meal time, have some fresh

-salmon at the restaurant or tour the fudge factory and then walk
+salmon at the restaurant or try different flavors at the Fudge Factory and then walk

 it off in the gardens. |